 - See Shinjuku Golden Gai, a unique bar area of Tokyo.

 - Eat Japanese local food for dinner!
-I can introduce you to delicious ramen, yakitor, takoyaki, okonomiyaki, udon, soba, tempura, sasimi, and many more!
+I can introduce you to delicious ramen, yakitori, takoyaki, okonomiyaki, udon, soba, tempura, sashimi, and many more!

 Okay, so what exactly is kushiyaki?